alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

   ![branch](/images/gitlab-515.png)

 5. Click on th `Merge Request`
-6. Then select the request.
+6. Then select the `readmeupdate` merge request.
-7. Merge the `readmeupdate` to `master` branch.
+7. Click on the `Changes`  tab.
+Take a look at all the changes that happen to the file line by line.
+8. Add your comment to line 2.
+8. Click on the `Discussion` tab.
+9. Write your review in the section below.
+7. Then on the top, click `Accept Merge Request`

   ![branch](/images/gitlab-516.png)